BitOne/php-meminfo/README.md

       Variable (zval): 24 bytes.
       Variable value (zvalue_value): 16 bytes.

-##List currently active objects
+##List of currently active objects
-̀̀meminfo_objects_list(fopen('php://stdout','w')); ̀
+Provides a list of live objects with their class and their handle, as well as the total number of active objects and the total number of allocated object buckets.

-Will provides the list of objects with their class and their handle, as well as the total number of active objects and the total number of allocated object buckets.
+    meminfo_objects_list(fopen('php://stdout','w'));

 For example: